Ifeanyi55/Ifeanyi55/README.md

 # Hi there, I'm Ifeanyi 👋

-I am a passionate data scientist and software developer with a strong background in machine learning, data visualization, and full-stack development.
+I am a passionate data scientist and software developer with a strong background in machine learning, data visualization, natural language processing, dashboards, and full-stack development.
 I thrive on turning data into actionable insights and creating software solutions that drive business success.

 ## 🛠 Skills